If you’re a blogger or online business owner, becoming an affiliate marketer is one of the best moves you can make.

 High-quality affiliate programs offer high commission rates and extended cookie validity.

-With Kinsta’s affiliate program, you can earn $50 to $500 in commissions (depending on the plan) for every signup, along with 10% recurring commissions.
-We offer monthly payouts, which are automatically sent via PayPal.
+With Kinsta’s cloud hosting affiliate program, you earn depending on the hosting service referred.
+For WordPress Hosting referrals, you can earn a bonus between $50 to $500 in commissions for every signup (depending on the plan), along with 10% recurring commissions.
+For Application Hosting and Database Hosting referrals, you can earn 5% monthly recurring commissions with every signup you make.
+The recurring commissions from a referred client with multiple hosting services are cumulative.
 And because we consistently make our clients happy, we have a low churn rate — meaning you bring home consistent income.

 3. Choose a Publishing Platform